kubeedge/community/sig-robotics/proposal/Generating Action Sequences for Robot Task Plans using LLM/README.md

 ## Architecture Design

-To better build the capabilities of RobotAgent in task planning, environment perception, and reasoning, and to enable RobotAgent to handle complex robot instructions, we need to build the RobotAgent and related tool suites, including Planning, Action, Reasoning, and Observation.
+To better build the capabilities of RobotAgent in task planning, environment perception, and reasoning, and to enable RobotAgent to handle complex robot instructions based on the ability of LLM, we need to build the RobotAgent and related tool suites, including Planning, Action, Reasoning, and Observation.
 In addition, we need to address issues regarding the illusion of large language models and the effectiveness of result outputs.
 It is necessary to incorporate validators and evaluation components into the system architecture for proper assessment.
 The following diagram illustrates the system architecture built based on this concept.

 ![System Architecture](./images/image_3.png)